kristofferlind/NETProjise/README.md

 Google calendar and contacts used for now.

 ##Bonus tasks
-* add configurable public project reports using mvc (configuration in spa, public page in mvc)
+* add configurable public project reports using mvc (configuration in spa, public page in mvc) - added, but not configurable yet
 * add private messages and voice chat to chatpanel
 * add IDE remote
 * make current travis tasks work with .net (if it's even possible)